jg-made/jg-made-system/README.md

 ![hacienda ninja](https://github.com/jg-made/jg-made-system/blob/master/img/hacienda-ninja.png)

 Disclaimer: this repo exists just for @jg-made to do dev work for made.
 Use any part of it at your own risk.
+JFYI I am currently using `ubuntu 19.04`.

+If you just want to browse the repo for useful stuff, I advise looking at the files in `profiles/`.
+The file names indicate what they pertain to.
+For example, if you want to see how I am able to connect to the procurement database with such ease, maybe you want to read `profiles/procurement.profile`.

+# THE FIVE HEAVENLY LEVELS OF NINJA, A BATTLE OF INCREASING DIFFICULTY, VICTORY WITH DILLIGENCE

 ### STEP_0
 ```